cedricblondeau/magento2-ansible-vagrant/README.md

 # magento2-ansible-vagrant
-An Ansible provisioned LEMP7 stack Vagrant box for Magento2 development
+An Ansible provisioned LEMP7 stack Vagrant box for Magento2 development.

-Work in progress.
+Definitely not full-featured but useful to bootstrap a project.

 ## Packages
 - Nginx